-Whisk all ingredients together and place in a glass container with a tight lid.
-Store in the refrigerator for 4 hours or better overnight to allow the flavors to meld and the mixture to chill (you want the ice cream base cold so it doesn’t thaw the ice cream machine bowl while you are churning because that would kind of defeat the purpose haha).
+In a glass food storage container whisk all ingredients together, taste and adjust sweetness and vanilla to your preference.
+Cover with a lid and store in the refrigerator for at least one hour or better overnight to allow the flavors to meld and the mixture to chill (you want the ice cream base cold so it doesn’t thaw the ice cream machine bowl while you are churning because that would kind of defeat the purpose haha).

 Assemble the ice cream machine with the pre-frozen bowl, paddle and lid in place.
 Turn it on and pour in your chilled ice cream base through the opening in the top.
 Allow it to churn for about 25-30 minutes or until the consistency is smooth but frozen.
 Don’t over churn because the ice cream will take on too much air and lose its smoothness but you don’t want it runny by any means.
 I just take a spoon and check if it will hold a thick composure as ice cream should, you’ll know.
 Store in a freezer safe container.